zephyrtronium/ikitai/README.md

 This project is probably too ambitious.

+My original intent was to keep this repository private until it becomes viable as a real project (probably never), but I get enough questions about run-time executable memory that it will save me time to publish that module.

 ## Planned Features

 - Extensions: Run Go code from any trusted source without needing to compile statically.